alphagov/performanceplatform-documentation/stageprompt.rst

 the html of the user journey will need to be tagged.

-If a user journey has already been instrumented then StagePrompt may not be required; however, if the journey has not yet been instrumented then Stageprompt is a good choice.
+If a user journey has already been instrumented then StagePrompt may not be required; however, if the journey has not yet been instrumented then StagePrompt is a good choice.